areeta/tip-calculator/README.md

-# Pre-work - Tip Calculator
+# Tip Calculator

-This is a tip calculator application for iOS.
+This is a tip calculator application for iOS CodePath.
 Submitted by: Areeta Wong

 Time spent: 1 hour spent in total